Memorable Football Games – VI

 • But the Spartans went backwards, recovering their own fumbles twice and getting a delay of game penalty.

-Then Daugherty surprised everyone by turning to inexperienced K Dave Kaiser to try a 41y FG with 0:07 left.
+Then Daugherty surprised everyone by turning to inexperienced K Dave Kaiser to try a 41y FG with 0:07 on the clock.

 • He had missed his only two tries during the season.